splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

 ```

 {{% alert title="Workshop Question" color="success" %}}
-What metrics for your Apache instance are being reported in the Apache Dashboard?
-{{% /alert %}}

-{{% alert title="Workshop Question" color="success" %}}
-Using the Observability Kubernetes Navigator, can you find the status of the `php-apache-0` pod in **Workload Detail**?
+Using the Observability Kubernetes Navigator, can you find the status of the `php-apache`  **Workload**?

 **HINT:** Filter by `k8s.cluster.name` to isolate your instance!
 {{% /alert %}}